OpenStack VMR Cloud Image Set Up

-- You have access to an OpenStack deployment.
+- Access to an OpenStack deployment.

 The first requirement is to download an edition of the VMR.
 For Openstack, the VMR is distributed as a Compressed QCOW2.